 Early expeditions led by Dr. Deborah Kelly at the University of Washington built a knowledge base for the Lost City.
 This work led to the discovery that the chimneys undergo chemical, geological, and biological shifts, cool down in temperature and become a more neutral pH as they age.

 By sequencing the gene microbiologists use as a barcode, 16S rRNA, they were able to identify the names of the microorganisms that live in the biofilms.
 Through a combination of sequencing and microscopy, scientists cataloged the microbes living on the chimneys and observed microbes living inside the chimneys are less diverse than those living outside the chimneys.
-In fact, the more extreme environment of the chimney interiors is dominated by a single species which grows by turning carbon dioxide into methane.
+In fact, the more extreme environment of the chimney interiors is dominated by a single species that grows by turning carbon dioxide into methane.
 This species is named the Lost City Methanosarcinales because it was first characterized in this ecosystem.

-From these early expeditions, geochemists realized that the high pH of the system leads the carbon dioxide in the venting fluids to react with calcium in the seawater, removing it from the fluids and creating an interesting conundrum for the microorganisms.
+From these early expeditions, geochemists realized that the high pH of the system leads the carbon dioxide in the venting fluids to react with the calcium in the seawater, removing it from the fluids and creating an interesting conundrum for the microorganisms.
 Most ecosystems rely on carbon dioxide as the carbon source at the base of the food web; however, there is no measurable amount of carbon dioxide at the Lost City.
 A new hypothesis was made that microbes in this ecosystem are instead reliant on formate, a molecule that is basically carbon dioxide with an added hydrogen atom.

 DNA Collected From the Lost City